Mike Nichols: Awards and honors

 Nichols is one of the few entertainers to have won the EGOT, the Emmy, Grammy, Oscar, and Tony.

 Nichols received five Academy Award nominations, winning Best Director for The Graduate (1967).
 He was also nominated for his work on Who's Afraid of Virginia Woolf?
 (1966), Silkwood (1983), Working Girl (1988) and for producing The Remains of the Day (1993).
 For his collaborations with Elaine May, Nichols was nominated for three Grammy Awards winning for Best Comedy Album in 1962.
 Nichols also known for his extensive work on Broadway and received 16 Tony Award nominations, winning eight times for Barefoot in the Park (1964), Luv/The Odd Couple (1965), Plaza Suite (1968), The Prisoner of Second Avenue (1972), Annie (1977), The Real Thing (1984), Monty Python's Spamalot (2005), and Death of a Salesman (2012).
 Nichols also received Primetime Emmy Awards for directing and producing the HBO television film Wit (2001) and miniseries Angels in America (2003).

 In 1989 Nichols was presented the Golden Plate Award of the American Academy of Achievement by Awards Council member Diane Sawyer.
 He also received a Gala tribute from Film Society of Lincoln Center in 1999.
 In 2001, he received the Peabody Award for his HBO television film Wit which starred Emma Thompson.
-In 2003 he was awarded with the Kennedy Center Honors where he was honored by Elaine May, Meryl Streep, Candice Bergen and Tom Stoppard.
+In 2003 he was awarded with the Kennedy Center Honors where he was honored by Elaine May, Meryl Streep, Candice Bergen, and Tom Stoppard.
 In 2010 he was honored with the American Film Institute Lifetime Achievement Award where he was honored by Elaine May, Nora Ephron, Meryl Streep, Emma Thompson, Julia Roberts, Candice Bergen, Jack Nicholson, Dustin Hoffman, Tom Hanks, Robin Williams, Harrison Ford, and Shirley MacLaine.

+Direction for Oscar-related performances

+Nichols has directed multiple Oscar winning and nominated performances.